Sunday Creek (Ohio)

 A predominant land use in the watershed of Sunday Creek has historically been coal mining, with both underground and surface mines in the area.
 A 1997 study by the Ohio Environmental Protection Agency identified the lowermost thirteen miles of Sunday Creek as having been "irretrievably damaged to the extent that no appreciable aquatic life can be supported" due to the creek's low pH, caused by acid mine drainage.
 The lower areas of the creek are generally colored orange from the effects of acid-mine drainage during times of low water.

 As of 2012, an organization called the Sunday Creek Watershed Group operates with the intention of addressing water quality and ecosystem-related matters in the watershed.
 It is sponsored by Rural Action, a non-profit organization in southeastern Ohio.

-True Pigments is a social enterprise founded in 2019 as part of Rural Action, in collaboration with the Ohio Department of Natural Resources and Ohio University.
-The initiative aims to develop innovative technologies that transform acid mine drainage (AMD) from the Truetown Mine Disaster into marketable pigments.
-These pigments are intended for production and sale in the wholesale market, contributing to environmental sustainability by addressing water pollution issues caused by AMD.